HumeAI/hume-api-examples/tts/typescript/tts-typescript-quickstart/README.md

     npm install
     ```

-3. Set up your API key
+3. Set up your API key:

-  * Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
-See our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).
+    You must authenticate to use the Hume TTS API.
+Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
+For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

-  * Place your `HUME_API_KEY` in a `.env` file at the project root.
-You can copy the `.env.example` file to use as a template:
+    This example uses [dotenv](https://www.npmjs.com/package/dotenv).
+Place your API key in a `.env` file at the root of your project.

     ```shell
-    cp .env.example .env
+    echo "HUME_API_KEY=your_api_key_here" > .env
     ```

+    You can copy the `.env.example` file to use as a template.

 4. Run the project:

     ```shell
-    npm run dev
+    npx ts-node index.ts
     ```